How to Get an Agent 101: Tips on the Acting Business

 When all is prepared and ready, you can start your mailing campaign.
 You can do it by either sending emails or actual mail, or both.
 The choice is yours.
 However, the industry is gradually moving towards keeping everything digital, but some agencies are too slow to adapt.

-Actors, who choose to send their submissions by the regular post, make sure you print out plenty of head shots 10 x 8″ size, acting CV/resume copies and cover letters.
-All of this has to be on a A4 sized paper.
+Actors, who choose to send their submissions by the regular post, make sure you print out plenty of headshots 10 x 8″ size, acting CV/resume copies and cover letters.
+All of this must be on a A4 sized paper.

 Your cover letter should be very brief.
 Quickly recap what you’ve done up to this point, where is your next production or when your next film/TV show is airing, and what exactly you want to get out of the potential meeting with your agent.
 I repeat – be VERY brief.